BMCARDONA/deep_work_tracker/README.md

 4. The following files will be generated:

+- updated_totals.md
 - pie_chart.png
 - stacked_bar_graph.png
-- updated_totals.md

-For this example, the pie chart will look like this:
+For this example, pie_chart.png will look like this:

 ![Sample Pie Chart](pie_chart.png)

-And the stacked bar graph will look like this:
+And stacked_bar_graph.png will look like this:

 ![Sample Stacked Bar Graph](stacked_bar_graph.png)